MrA436/INTRODUCTION/README.md

 # INTRODUCTION
-about me who i am and what my goals are.
+About Me Who I Am What am I currently Doing and What My Goals Are.